XxUnkn0wnxX/autoshift/Readme.md

 You can now specify exactly which platforms should redeem which games' SHiFT codes using the `--redeem` argument.
 **Recommended:** Use `--redeem` for fine-grained control.
+**Manual:** Provide a single SHiFT code (with an optional platform filter) to trigger the manual redeem flow.
 **Legacy:** You can still use `--games` and `--platforms` together, but a warning will be printed and all games will be redeemed on all platforms.

 ### New (Recommended) Usage